martinvali/cosmos-odyssey-martinv/README.md

 Main technologies used on the frontend are HTML, CSS and Javascript alongside some NPM Modules such as Webpack.

-The backend runs on Node.js and uses multiple libraries such as Express, EJS and Mongoose.
+The backend runs on Node.js and uses multiple modules such as Express, EJS and Mongoose.

 The design has been developed in Figma and later coded in HTML & CSS.
 Illustrations from Undraw are used.